 - Pea protein is also naturally gluten-free, vegan, and vegetarian so it fits with a lot of different dietary needs.

 - This KOS protein blend contains coconut milk and fruits and veggies, so it may taste better to those that are unaccustomed to plant-based proteins.

 - You’ll also get a little bit of fiber with this protein powder as well.
 Fiber is essentially for a healthy pregnancy.
 Try it in Strawberry Peach Smoothie.

 - Protein: 20 grams per two scoops

 - Grass-fed whey protein powder is perfect for those who prefer to use dairy products.
 These often have a better taste when you are used to dairy products because switching to plant proteins can be a bit jarring.
 Whey protein powders also blend really well and make for a very creamy smoothie!

-- Dairy protein is generally very bioavailable.
+- Dairy protein is generally very bioavailable and is a great choice to meet your protein requirements, as long as you can tolerate dairy products.
 Try this one in my Strawberry Blueberry Smoothie.

 - Protein: 21 grams per 5 tablespoons

 - If you don’t want plant protein but can’t handle cow milk, this one is a good option.
 Many people can handle goat milk as it’s easier to digest than cow protein.

 - This one has a simple ingredient list and can help meet your nutritional needs with a complete amino acid profile.